yaololo/learning_diary/haskell.md

 - Modules

+Overloading (or ad-hoc polymorphism).
+Which allow types to be overloaded to let the compiler know what types to use when type name is the same.
+E.g `+` can be used for both integer and float and `algorithm W` could infer the type.

 ###### Data declaration
 ```haskell
 data Bool = True | False
 data Maybe a = Nothing | Just a
 ```
 To define new data type, keyword `data` is used which create a new algebraic data type.
 `Bool` and `Maybe` are type constructors/ type name is the name of the defined datatype which is capitalized.
+It is used in type signatures.

 `True` and `Nothing` are data constructors which are functions create data or values(Term level)

 Type class contains different types, e.g Num contains Integer, Float which contains more type.

-Overloading (or ad-hoc polymorphism).
-Which allow types to be overloaded to let the compiler know what types to use when type name is the same.
-E.g `+` can be used for both integer and float and the system wit `algorithm W` could infer the type.
+###### Constants and constructors
+- Type and data constructors that take no arguments are constants, which only store a fixed type and amount of data
+- `Arity` refer to the number of argument a function or a constructor takes.
+    - Function that takes no argument is called `nullary`
+    - Constructors that take one argument are called `unary`
+    - Data constructors that take more than one argument are called `products`

+- `Tuple` is called `anonymous product`

+###### Type alias/ synonym
+A type synonym is a new name for an existing type.
+Values of different synonyms of the same type are entirely compatible.
+In Haskell you can define a type synonym using `type`.
+`type MyChar = Char`

+###### Data declaration, `newtype`
+- `newtype` permits only one constructor and only one field.
+`newtype Radius = Radius Double`
+-